 WHY YOU SHOULD BE RIDING A LONGBOARD

-10 REASONS WHY YOU SHOULD BE RIDING A LONGBOARD
+10 REASONS WHY YOU SHOULD BE SURFING A LONGBOARD

 1. LONGBOARDS ARE PERFECT FOR PEOPLE LEARNING TO SURF